 Usually, a bootable USB installer for macOS is primarily required by the system administrators or experienced users who are familiar with entering commands in Terminal.

-✎ Tip: You can use a USB external drive (more than 14GB) or a secondary volume as a startup disk from which to install the Mac operating system.
+โ Tip: You can use a USB external drive (more than 14GB) or a secondary volume as a startup disk from which to install the Mac operating system.

-What to do before creating a bootable USB installer
+What to Do before Creating a Bootable USB Installer?

 1. USB flash drive or other secondary volume with 14 GB (or more) available disk storage.
 USB drive with USB 3.0, or USB Type C is recommended for faster transfer speed.
 Meanwhile, as it is used to create a boobtable installer, a USB portable SSD will also greatly improve the efficiency.